-The use of leverage, including through the issuance of senior securities that are debt or stock, magnifies the potential for gain or loss on amounts invested.
-We have incurred leverage in the past and currently incur leverage through the Credit Facility, the 2026 Notes and the 2028 Notes and, from time to time, may incur additional leverage to the extent permitted under the 1940 Act.
+The use of leverage, including through the issuance of senior securities that are debt or stock, magnifies the potential for gain or loss on amounts invested and, if we incur additional leverage, this potential will be further magnified.
+We have incurred leverage in the past and currently incur leverage through the Credit Facility, the 5.00% 2026 Notes, the 4.875% 2028 Notes, the 8.00% 2028 Notes and 7.875% 2030 Notes and, from time to time, may incur additional leverage to the extent permitted under the 1940 Act.
 The use of leverage is generally considered a speculative investment technique and increases the risks associated with investing in our securities.
 In the future, we may borrow from, and issue senior securities to, banks and other lenders.
 Holders of these senior securities will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such holders to seek recovery against our assets in the event of a default.